 Outsourcing at the simplest form involves the use of external resources in lieu of internal resources.
 The key objective for most Healthcare Providers that outsource is the reduction in cost.
 However, and increasingly, more Healthcare Providers have been considering the following benefits in support of their decision to adopt this strategy;

 While the expectations may differ by specialty or by Healthcare Provider, the selection of the right partner is crucial in determining the success of the decision to outsource.

 Step 1: Define your Critical Objectives for outsourcing FIRST

-While the objectives may differ by Specialty or by entity, it is important to clearly define the most critical objectives FIRST.
+While the objectives may differ by specialty or by entity, it is important to clearly define the most critical objectives FIRST.
 If you are outsourcing to secure a scare expertise that may significantly impact your business, while cost is an important consideration, it may not make the list of critical objectives.
-Clearly defined objectives allows for the selection of the right Partner that could deliver on your objectives.
-Often Healthcare Providers would spend very little time defining its objectives and jump straight into selecting a partner, only to find out – more often than not- that they ended up with the wrong Partner.
+Clearly defined objectives allow for the selection of the right partner that could deliver on your objectives.
+Often Healthcare Providers would spend very little time defining its objectives and jump straight into selecting a partner, only to find out – more often than not- that they ended up with the wrong partner.

-Once the objectives are determined, it is important that the Healthcare Provider select the scope of Processes to be outsourced.
-It’s critical that this be done in keeping within the objectives that were previously defined.
-For example, a Healthcare Provide may end up incorrectly outsourcing it’s Claim billing process since the outsourcing Partner offered a lower price although the critical objective would have been to source a certified coder that would ensure the accurate and compliant coding of the claims – a resource the healthcare provider may have had challenges in recruiting due to his area of specialty.
+Once the objectives are determined, it is important that the Healthcare Provider select the scope of processes to be outsourced.
+It is critical that this be done in keeping within the objectives that were previously defined.
+For example, a Healthcare Provide may end up incorrectly outsourcing it’s claim billing process since the outsourcing partner offered a lower price although the critical objective would have been to source a certified coder that would ensure the accurate and compliant coding of the claims – a resource the healthcare provider may have had challenges in recruiting due to his area of specialty.